Risk management concepts and the CISSP (part one) [updated 2021]

-Since there is a large amount of vulnerabilities and threats that can affect the different assets, it is important to be able to properly categorize and prioritize them so that the most critical items can be taken care of first.
+Since there is a large number of vulnerabilities and threats that can affect the different assets, it is important to be able to properly categorize and prioritize them so that the most critical items can be taken care of first.

-Quantify the probability and business impact of these potential threats:
+Quantify the probability and business impact of these potential threats

 The team carrying out the risk assessment needs to figure out the business impact of the identified threats.
 To estimate potential losses posed by threats, answer the following questions: